herrfrost/firmware/readme.md

 def setupSerialReal(config, baud_rate=57600, time_out=0.1):
 [...]
 ```

+## Pins
+Most can be changed in code and in the web UI, however, and apart from occupying the hardware I2C_SDA pin, the onewire pin is hard-coded in multiple places.
+The only way to reasonably change it is to add another shield type.
+That adds needless complexity without addressing the underlying problem; hence a software I2C implementation.

 Pin | Uno  | BrewPi RevC | BrewPi RevC I2C
 --- | ----- | -------- | -----